CoinCheung/Deeplab-Large-FOV/README.md

 * Upsample the output logits of the model instead of downsample the ground truth as does in [deeplabv3](https://arxiv.org/abs/1706.05587).

-* Enlarge the total training iter number to be 20000, and let lr jump by a factor of 0.1 at the 12500th and 17500th iteration.
+* Use the exponential lr scheduler as does in the [deeplabv3](https://arxiv.org/abs/1706.05587).

-* Do multi-scale training with image pyramid, with the images cropped to be (497, 497) and scaled with ratios [0.5, 0.75, 1].
+* Do multi-scale training and multi-scale testing(with flip).
+The images are cropped to be (497, 497).
+The training scales are: [0.75, 1, 1.25, 1.5, 1.75, 2.], and the testing scales are: [0.5, 0.75, 1, 1.25, 1.5, 1.75].

+* Since we do not expect the crop size of the inference is too far away from what we use in the training process, I use crop evaluation.

+* the images are also augmented with random variance of brightness, contrast and saturation.

+* Considering the imbalance between the amount of different pixels, I used the on-line hard example mining loss to train the model.

-With these tricks, my model achieves **71.84** mIOU(without crf), far better than the result reported by the authors and even suppressing the [vgg version deeplabv2](https://arxiv.org/pdf/1606.00915.pdf]).
+With these tricks, my model achieves **68.72** mIOU(without crf), modestly better than the result reported by the authors.

 ## By the way
 I also tried to use [mixup](https://arxiv.org/abs/1710.09412) in hopes of some further boost to the performance, but the result just gave a big slap on my face.
 I left the mixup code in the program and if you have special insights on this trick, please feel free to add a pull request or open an issue.
 Many thanks !